dylan-turnbull/airflow-local/README.md

 helm install my-airflow apache-airflow/airflow --version 1.6.0 -f values.yml
 ```

-**Note**
-You can switch between the kubernetes and celery executors by updating the `values.yml` file.
+NOTE: You can switch between the kubernetes and celery executors by updating the `values.yml` file.

 ## Ok Now What?